AI Study Kickstart for High School Students

 Lunch arrangements

-This is a single Sunday session with a 45-minute lunch break.
+This is a single Sunday session with a 30-minute lunch break.
 Students may bring their own lunch, or choose from several cafés within easy walking distance of the library.

 Access requirements

-Tutor component: Tim teaches and demonstrates this in ChatGPT 'Projects'.
-While a paid ChatGPT licence is available for approx. $33 per month and offers additional capabilities, the free version of ChatGPT 'Projects' is also effective.
-Students can implement and work with most of what we're setting out to do with the tutors using the free version.
+Tutor component: Tim teaches and demonstrates this in ChatGPT ‘Projects’.
+While a paid ChatGPT licence is available for approximately $33 per month and offers additional capabilities, the free version is still effective for most of what is being set up in the tutor workflow.

 I’m not a high school student — can I still attend?

-Absolutely, you’re very welcome to attend.
-I just ask that you leave plenty of space for students to ask their questions and avoid taking over the airtime.
+Yes.
+You are very welcome to attend.
+The only request is that you leave plenty of space for students to ask their questions and avoid taking over the airtime.

 Your instructor